 Here’s how to prep on a budget so every dollar counts.

 Start with a Prepping List

-Don’t buy any prepping supplies or gear until you’ve made a complete list of everything you will need.
-Otherwise, you will end up buying duplicates of some items (like that prepper I know with 10lbs of dried tomatoes but no grains) and missing crucial items.
+Don’t buy any prepping supplies or gear until you’ve made a complete list of everything you need.
+Otherwise, you will buy duplicates of some items (like that prepper I know with 10 lbs of dried tomatoes but no grains) and missing important items.

 All of the prepping supplies can be broken down into categories: